SchoolOfCode/bc17-w7d1-front-end-mentor-challenge-Mahik99/README.md

 # CSS

 - Style the body- white background, 0 margin, use flexbox to center the preview card ✅
 - Use grid layout for the preview card?
-Split into two columns- one for the image on the left and one for the text on the right of the card
+Split into two columns- one for the image on the left and one for the text on the right of the card ✅
-- Centre card in the middle of the page
+- Centre card in the middle of the page ✅
-- Use specified fonts and colours listed below
+- Use specified fonts and colours listed below ✅
-- Individually style h1, h2, p, img elements
+- Individually style h1, h2, p, img elements ✅
-- Style the new price to be green and bigger than old price, old price should be grey with a line through it
+- Style the new price to be green and bigger than old price, old price should be grey with a line through it ✅
-- Add to cart button- text should be white, bold (700 weight), should have rounded corners (border-radius), add padding too
+- Add to cart button- text should be white, bold (700 weight), should have rounded corners (border-radius), add padding too ✅
+- Make it responsive

 ## Layout